 Total Government Funding: $15.1 million over four years

 New Widow Allowees will be asked to attend an annual interview with a Centrelink Personal Adviser.
 The first interview will be required twelve months after payment begins.
 The interview will help them plan the best way to get back to work and establish what assistance is available to them.
 People will be encouraged to undertake activities, on a voluntary basis that will give them the opportunity to upgrade their skills and experience.

-Those who choose to undertake an activity will be given help to address obstacles and, where appropriate, will be referred to programmes and services such as literacy and numeracy training, rehabilitation, disability services, education, training, financial information and counselling.
-Additional places will be made available in these programmes and services.
+Those who choose to undertake an activity will be given help to address obstacles and, where appropriate, will be referred to programs and services such as literacy and numeracy training, rehabilitation, disability services, education, training, financial information and counselling.
+Additional places will be made available in these programs and services.

 Mature age people sometimes find it hard to get a job in today's changing labour market.
 They should not be left without the opportunity to upgrade their skills and experience to help them find a job.